 eBike Conversion Kit Tested

 My wife and kids want to come cycling with me, but they find the distances and the hills a challenge.
 So what is the answer for cycling with the family?
 An e-bike / assisted bike / electric bike?
+I did the research so you don’t have to.

 What is wrong with electric bikes?